twfarley/ubersicht-instaframe/README.md

-# ubersicht-snapwidget
+# ubersicht-instaframe
 For displaying your Instagram photos in a slideshow on Ubersicht

 ## Installation

-Download the 'ubersicht-snapwidget' and move it to your widgets folder (default: ~/Library/Application Support/Übersicht/widgets).
+Download the 'ubersicht-instaframe.zip' and move it to your widgets folder (default: ~/Library/Application Support/Übersicht/widgets).

 Create a SnapWidget at https://snapwidget.com